XRP Ledger vs Polygon

 Governance

-XRP Ledger governance is coming soon, while Polygon governance is off-chain
+XRP Ledger has no data, while Polygon governance is off-chain

 XRP Ledger logo